Last updated: May 16, 2022

-Infant Deaths Due to Unsafe Sleeping On Rise in Anne Arundel County
+Infant Deaths Due to Unsafe Sleeping Continue to Occur in Anne Arundel County

-The Anne Arundel County Department of Health would like to alert the community about a recent increase in infant deaths related to unsafe sleeping practices.
-In 2016, there were eight Anne Arundel County infant deaths and all were likely due to accidental suffocation linked to unsafe sleeping practices, including infants sharing a bed and sleeping under piles of blankets.
+The Anne Arundel County Department of Health would like to alert the community about infant deaths related to unsafe sleeping practices.
+Since 2016, there have been 16 Anne Arundel County infant deaths due to accidental suffocation linked to unsafe sleeping practices, including infants sharing a bed with others or sleeping under piles of blankets.

 Parents, relatives, babysitters and caregivers should be aware of the following: